West Yorkshire — Local Guide 2026

 Solar Panel Costs in Leeds (2026)

-Fully installed solar panel system costs in Leeds in 2026, including 0% VAT: a 3kW system (8 panels) runs £5,000–£6,000 and suits smaller homes or couples.
-A 4kW system (10 panels), the most popular size for a 3-bed semi, costs £6,000–£7,500.
-A 5kW system (12–13 panels) for larger households runs £7,500–£9,500.
-Adding a battery storage system — typically a GivEnergy 9.5kWh or Tesla Powerwall 3 — adds £3,500–£8,500 depending on capacity.
-All prices include scaffold hire, electrical connection, DNO notification, and system handover.
+Solar panel systems in Leeds are installed with 0% VAT.
+A 3kW system (8 panels) suits smaller homes or couples; a 4kW system (10 panels) is the most popular size for a 3-bed semi; and a 5kW system (12–13 panels) suits larger households.
+A battery storage system — typically a GivEnergy 9.5kWh or Tesla Powerwall 3 — can be added depending on capacity.
+Every installation includes scaffold hire, electrical connection, DNO notification, and system handover, and is quoted individually — request a free, no-obligation quote.

 Property Types in Leeds